-My interest in the classical guitar was first as a player, but the pleasure and challenge of working with wood lured me away from my career in physics and engineering to study instrument making full time.
-I studied Musical Instrument Technology at the London Guildhall University (formerly the London College of Furniture) under David Whiteman, and then classical guitar making at Newark College with Roy Courtnall and Tony Johnson, where I received The Ashley Mark Publishing Classical Guitar Prize for most outstanding student.
+My interest in the classical guitar was first as a player, but the challenge of working with wood lured me away from my career in physics and engineering to study instrument making full time.
+I studied Musical Instrument Technology at the London Guildhall University (formerly the London College of Furniture) under David Whiteman, and then specialised in classical guitar making at Newark College with Roy Courtnall and Tony Johnson.

 Many of the skills acquired from my previous career are of equal importance in building handmade classical guitars, such as precision measurements and attention to detail.
 A scientific approach can be useful, although in making a fine guitar, I believe there are limits to how far this can be taken.
 Ultimately there is no substitute for the experience, feel and ear of a good maker.

 I also teach classical guitar making two days a week at Newark College in Nottinghamshire.

 My principal aim as is to build guitars that are sensitive to the touch, to allow the player to express their own musicality, and not be dominated by the character of the guitar or the luthier.
 The tone of the best classical guitars is determined by the player as well as the guitar itself.
 I always aim to make guitars that I would be happy to own and play myself.